 It is widely agreed (at least among economists) that there are likely to be substantial efficiency and equity gains globally from freer international migration.
 As Clemens (2011) puts it, there are "trillion-dollar bills on the sidewalk."
 Yet freer international migration is not a very popular idea; indeed, some people are extremely hostile to it.
-As Dustmann and Preston (2019) point out, there are political and economic challenges in how to find a feasible mechanism to capture the gains from international migration.
+As Dustmann and Preston (2019)

+point out, there are political and economic challenges in how to find a feasible mechanism to capture the gains from international migration.
 Given that host countries have the power to restrict entry, any politically feasible mechanism will entail sharing those gains with host-country workers.

-The policy we have studied here is an anonymous market exchange in work permits.
-The main sellers are expected to be relatively low-wage workers in high-wage economies, with workers in low-wage economies as the main buyers.
+The policy we have studied here is an anonymous market exchange that provides working-age citizens with the option of renting out their asset of a work permit, which comes with citizenship, while someone else can buy a (taxable, time-bound) work permit.
+The currently missing market for work permits would no longer be missing.
 Creating such a market would help capture the economic gains from freer migration, while keeping the host-country government in control of the migration flows and (hence) domestic labor supply.
-The policy can also respect a citizen's "natural rights" by distinguishing the ownership of the citizenship work permit from its rental value, with consent.
-A minimum labor income can then be assured for workers in host countries, financed by tapping into the unexploited gains from international migration.
+A minimum income can be assured for workers in host countries, financed by tapping into the unexploited gains from international migration.
 Thus, this market would offer a new instrument for social protection, as well as an efficient, growth-promoting, means of managing immigration.
 The policy will clearly not pick up all those trillion-dollar bills on the sidewalk, but it will recover some of the loss.

 There have been past proposals for selling passports or work permits, and some examples in practice.
 However, we have argued that the past proposals have been incomplete in an important respect: they have not eliminated the underlying market failure.
 Alongside the current excess demand for work permits, there is a potentially large supply side, namely all those workers in high-wage economies who would be happy to rent out their work permit as long as they are adequately compensated.
 There is much they could then do, including coping with economic and health shocks, financing education or training, homecare of loved ones, or simply taking a long vacation.
-The host country will benefit from adopting this policy in several ways.
-Relatively low productivity workers who currently have little option but to join the labor market would be replaced with high productivity workers, raising GDP and tax revenues.
+The host country will benefit from adopting this policy in several ways: Relatively low productivity workers who currently have little option but to join the labor market would be replaced with high productivity workers, raising GDP and tax revenues.
 The former workers would have new opportunities, including raising their future returns in the labor market.
-The scheme can be designed to avoid changing the total number of jobs (or total hours worked)

-in the host country, though the skill composition of employment will change, probably lowering wage inequality.
+The scheme can be designed to avoid changing the total number of jobs (or total hours worked) in the host country, though the skill composition of employment will change, probably lowering wage inequality.
 There would be important complementarities with social protection goals.
 Creating a market in WPs also avoids the need to discriminate against migrants by extra taxation or diminished rights, thus, avoiding the trade-off between migrant welfare and freer migration.
 Most importantly in our view, this new market would help relieve the public's concerns about freer migration, by attenuating the negative externalities in the host countries seen to be generated by migrants and refugees.
 International migrants would surely become more popular in the host countries.